joaovictordesouzaduarte/volatility/README.md

 ### Objective

-The main purpose of this repository is to estimate and predict the volatiliy of brazilian exchange rate (USD x BRL) using both Garch and EGarch models.
+The main purpose of this repository is to estimate and predict the volatiliy of brazilian exchange rate (USD x BRL) using both Garch model.